-Perioperative nurses have an ethical responsibility to review practices and to modify them, based upon the best available scientific evidence, using research and other forms of high-quality evidence to guide practice.
+Perioperative nurses have an ethical responsibility to review practices and to modify them based upon the best available scientific evidence.
+Using research to guide practice is called evidence-based practice (EBP).

 - 5. The cardiac team is developing a standardized sterile back table setup and is unable to find sufficient research evidence for their project.
 Where might they look for information on best practices? - a.
-Survey regional facilities that perform cardiac surgery for their back table models. - b.
-Review case studies and expert opinions on sterile back table setups. - c.
-Review AORN's recommended practice on creating the sterile field. - d.
-All of the options are correct.
+Survey regional surgical technology programs for their back table models - b.
+Review case studies and expert opinions on sterile back table setups - c.
+Review AORN's Standards and Recommended Practices on sterilization - d.
+Consult with facility instrument vendor representatives for their advice